diSimplex/buildahBuilder/Readme.md

-   The ``create`` subcommand also uses [Jinja2](https://jinja2docs.readthedocs.io/en/stable/) to expand the configuration files in the current working directory before copying these configuration files to the "common" area where they are used by all of the other subcommands.
-Using Jinja2 to expand these configuration files, allows you to keep parameters which are common to the various configuration files in one place.
+   The ``create`` subcommand also uses [Jinja2](https://jinja2docs.readthedocs.io/en/stable/) to expand the configuration files in the current working directory before copying these configuration files to the "commons" area where they are used by all of the other subcommands.
+Using Jinja2 to expand these configuration files, allows you to keep parameters which are commons to the various configuration files in one place.

-3. **destroy:** This subcommand destroys the "common" development area created by the ``create`` subcommand.
+3. **destroy:** This subcommand destroys the "commons" development area created by the ``create`` subcommand.

    ----